raweng/built.io-ios-tutorial-image-upload/README.md

 built.io-ios-tutorial-image-upload
 ==================================

-This sample  application demonstrates the function of BuiltFile's upload/download properties and functionality.
+This sample project demonstrates how to upload and download files using the BuiltFile class.